 While the automotive industry was once big, several brands are now being owned by one big company instead.
 Several brands also know and recognize each other as friends or partners.
 Other brands are outright owned by a parent company, and play the aforementioned game of copy and paste from time to time.
 While other brands form partnerships to bring a product to market.

 Think of your favorite pair of sunglasses.
-They’re probably a pair of Ray-bans, or some designer brand.
+They’re probably a pair of Ray-bans or some designer brand.
 If you didn’t know, Luxottica designs and manufactures eyewear for multiple brands.
-The Italian company has a lot of brands under its belt, and just like car manufacturers a certain formula is used to push out products for the consumer to buy.
+The Italian company has a lot of brands under its belt, and just like car manufacturers, a certain formula is used to push out products for the consumer to buy.

 Looking at the image, several brands that we thought were independent, are actually part of a family of brands, with one big parent company overseeing the development and success of each brand.
 Take the infographic as an indicator whenever you see a new model.
 You notice that Kia and Hyundai are under the same family of brands.
-The models that are pushed out by both brands are more or less the same chassis with different parts bolted on to it.
+The models that are pushed out by both brands are more or less the same chassis with different parts bolted onto them.
 So the Kia versus Hyundai debate can be put to rest, because no matter where you go, it’s all a matter of personal taste when it comes to the design.

 The Nissan Mitsubishi and Renault alliances are also on display here.
 Look no further than the Xpander with its Nissan counterpart in Thailand to confirm just how powerful or leverageable these alliances and partnerships are.
 While these brands do have their own proprietary technology, we could soon see this being applied to their partnered brand in one form or another.